serotracker/corporate-tests-search/README.md

 3. Install python 3.8+
 4. Optional: Create a virtual environment and activate it
 5. Install dependencies via `pip install -r requirements.txt`
+6. Set the following environment variables:
+- CSE_ID = the ID of the customized search engine
+- CUSTOM_SEARCH_API_KEY = the custom search API key
-6. Run the script `python main.py`.
+7. Run the script `python main.py`.
 The program will prompt you to sign in with a google account, make sure you use an account that has access to the COVID drive (specifically the data team folder)
-7. Check to see if `README.md`  was successfully uploaded to the `Corporate Tests Search Results` folder within the data team folder
+8. Check to see if one CSV per company in the `Dummy test.csv` file  was successfully uploaded to the `Corporate Tests Search Results` folder within the data team folder

+# TODO
+- Implement error handling if there are no search results retrieved ('items' key doesn't exist)
+- Fix ugly try catch sequence